-- More control over your own network
+- More control over your network.

-- Better network security
+- Better network security.

-- Faster Wi-Fi
+- Faster Wi-Fi and networking.

-- Access to open source firmware
+- Access to open-source firmware.

-- Advanced features such as QoS
+- Advanced features such as QoS.

-Control over your network
+More control over your network

 Using your own router leaves you free to set up your network the way you want it.

-Improve network security
+Better network security

-Another major issue can be the lack of security updates and the risk that an exploit can be used by hackers to attack a huge number of routers at once.
-This was starkly demonstrated in 2016 when a security hole in TalkTalk routers exposed many customers to hack attacks.
-Choosing your own router means that you can be picky about choosing a well-supported model to benefit from frequent security updates.
+Another major issue can be the lack of security updates.
+It means that one exploit can be used by hackers to attack a huge number of routers at once.
+This was starkly demonstrated when a security hole in TalkTalk routers exposed many customers to hack attacks.
+It’s not something that most of us want to have to deal with.

-Speed up Wi-Fi and networking
+Faster Wi-Fi and networking